yoondoong/altStackWorkshop/README.md

 Yay!
 Now you can add and delete events!

+:rocket:: Add an event with the name of your favorite ice cream flavor and take a screenshot of your posted event.
+You'll submit this screenshot on canvas.

 ## Rendering events
 But wait, your events show no content.
 That's because we have to connect the data to vue.
 Go to the "list-group" class in **index.html**.
 First, notice **v-for="(event, index) in events"** in the "list-group-item" class.
 What this does is loop through all the events from vue.